AlanCh4n/Tadabot/README.md

 # Tadabot
 Hold giveaways quickly and easily on your Discord server!
-GiveawayBot is powered by [DiscordJS](https://github.com/discordjs/discord.js).
+TadaBot is powered by [DiscordJS](https://github.com/discordjs/discord.js).
 ## Invite
 If you'd like to add **TadaBot** to your server, use the following link:<br>
 🔗 **http://tadabot.ga**